MicrosoftDocs/WSL/WSL/reference.md

 ms.date: 07/31/2017
 ms.topic: article
 ms.assetid: 82908295-a6bd-483c-a995-613674c2677e
-ms.custom: seodec18
 ms.localizationpriority: high
 ---

 # Command Reference for Windows Subsystem for Linux

 The best way to interact with the Windows Subsystem for Linux is to use the `wsl.exe` command.

 ## `wsl.exe`